 You will collect your information and try to make sense of it all.
 After all of this, you will want to tie up any loose ends.

 And finally, you may wish to publicize your work.

 Doing so will help to preserve the information that you have found for generations to come.

 Anyone can become a member of the Guild of One Name Studies.
 When joining you can register the surname that you are interested in researching.

 However, you cannot register a surname that is already being researched.

 Also, registering a surname is not a condition of membership.

-At present there are over 2000 studies being conducted, with 8000 surnames and variants being researched.
+At present, over 2000 studies are being conducted, with 8000 surnames and variants being researched.

 Since the Guild’s inception back in 1979 many members have since died.